-My research primarily focuses on the demand and supply sides in network industries.
+My research primarily focuses on the demand and supply sides in network and cultural industries.
 I use structural approaches and observational data to model consumer behavior.
-I also use various reduced form approaches to comment on the development of prices and variety of products in markets subject to an evolving competitive, regulatory, and technological environment.
+I also use various reduced-form approaches to comment on the development of prices and variety of products in markets subject to an evolving competitive, regulatory, and technological environment.

 - Estimating consumer inertia in repeated choices of smartphones (2021), joint with Lukasz Grzybowski.
 Journal of Industrial Economics, 69: 33-82.

 - Assessing fifteen years of State Aid for broadband networks in the European Union: a quantitative analysis (2020), joint with Marc Bourreau and Richard Feasey.
 Telecommunications Policy, 44(7), 101974.